tylerdq/zeptoforth/README.md

     $ e4thcom -t noforth -b B115200 -d <device, typically one of ttyACM0 or ttyUSB0>

 As noted before, for the initial configuration of freshly flashed STM32F411 Nucleo 64 boards, use B38400 rather than B115200.

+## Other Terminal Emulators

+Another terminal emulator one may use is picocom, which has many of the same considerations here as GNU Screen.
+For this reason it is not recommended for mass code uploads, for which `codeload3.sh` is a better choice, and rather is limited in practice to interactive usage.

+If one is using swdcom (assuming one has already built it and installed `swd2` in some suitable location such as `/usr/local/bin` and that one has already written the `zeptoforth_swdcom-<version>.bin` binary to the board), simply execute `swd2`.
+This will provide a terminal session with zeptoforth.
+To upload Forth code to execute to the board, execute in the directory from which `swd2` was executed:

+    cat <path> > upload.fs && pkill -QUIT swd2

+This will simply upload the given file to the board as-is without any support for `#include` or `#require`, unlike e4thcom.

+Note that screen and e4thcom are not suitable for using the block editor on the STM32F746 DISCOVERY board or an RP2040 or RP2350-based board—attempting to use the block editor on them will lock up zeptoforth because it will wait forever for a response when querying the terminal for a cursor position—whereas picocom and swdcom enable it to be used.
+Also, to use the block editor one must have the backspace key set to $7F (DEL), as it is by default; remapping backspace to backspace will break deleting characters in the block editor.

+## Building the Kernel

+To build the kernel for each of the supported platforms, one first needs to install the gas and binutils arm-none-eabi toolchain along with Python 3.9 or later and the dependencies necessary for Python Venv (e.g. the package `python3.11-venv` for Python 3.11 on Debian or Ubuntu), and then execute:

+    $ make

+to use the default version or:

+    $ make VERSION=<version>

+This build a `zeptoforth.<platform>.bin`, a `zeptoforth.<platform>.ihex`, and a `zeptoforth.<platform>.elf` file for each supported platform.
+Additionally a `zeptoforth.rp2040.uf2` file will be built for the `rp2040` platform, a `zeptoforth.rp2040_big.uf2` file will be built for the `rp2040_big` platform, a `zeptoforth.rp2350.uf2` file will be built for the `rp2350` platform, and a `zeptoforth.rp2350_16mib.uf2` file will be built for the `rp2350_16mib` platform.
+The `zeptoforth.<platform>.elf` file is of use if one wishes to do source debugging with gdb of the zeptoforth kernel, otherwise disregard it.

 ## Building, Continued